 What Are the Problems With Traditional Budgeting?

 I’ve tried dozens of budgeting programs, but none ever worked until I switched to a zero-based budgeting process.
 Whether I was tracking my expenses and income by hand or using an online program like Mint, I always ended up going over budget in certain categories.
 As a freelancer with variable income, it was also tough to guess how much I’d have to work with month-to-month.

 Although it might work for some people, there are a lot of issues with traditional budgeting that can leave many of us wanting or needing more.

 Many budgeting programs have one space for income and expect you to earn the same amount each month.
 They only work if you always get a steady paycheck.
 If you don’t, major problems arise.

 Another issue is that they assume the money you receive is yours to keep – that taxes have been taken out.
-As a freelancer, I’m responsible for my taxes, so I set aside a percentage of each payment to put towards my estimated quarterly taxes.
+As a self-employed person, I’m responsible for my taxes, so I set aside a percentage of each payment to put towards my estimated quarterly taxes.

-Although you can always create a category for taxes or other deductions, the systems are often inelegant.
-I could never get things to add up correctly using traditional programs and a category for taxes.
+Although you can always create a category for taxes or other deductions, the systems are often inelegant and time-consuming.
+I could never get things to add up correctly using traditional programs and a line item for taxes.